elton-develcode/CalculadoraReact/README.md

 # What is this repository for

-The **Lm-Instala-Base** is meant to be a template for new LmInstala modules.
+The **Lm-Instala-Parameters** is for configuring system parameters, such as which service integrates with other APIs.

 # Requirements